 - Ida Keeling, 104 years, sprinter…if she starts a race, she finishes it.

 - Fauja Singh, 108 years, marathon runner…did not start running until he was 88

 - Joan Campbell, 87 years, swimmer…competes monthly in the US Masters Swimming organization

 Everyone has a bit of a champion within them.
-Age happens to each of us and how Senior years are lived is a choice.
+Age happens to each of us and how active our Senior years are lived is a choice.
 Choose to keep moving and remain mentally and physically well.
 Be confident when trying a new sport or exercise.
 Find a partner to share the experience if you are hesitant to be a one-member team.
 Make memories and don’t forget to laugh at yourself in the process.

 Bridge to Better Living believes in having a great quality of life, wherever you are.
 We take the extra steps needed to offer guidance and assistance to our clients.
 Each client is unique, much like sports and athletes.
 Bridge to Better Living’s team consists of Transition Consultants who have many years of experience in the Senior Industry.
 They know how to make your search for the appropriate Retirement Community less stressful and more focused.
 Contact Bridge to Better Living today to schedule your consultation.